Skip to main content

 If you do not give up the right to deduction

-If you transfer the right to deduction
+If you give up the right to deduction

-• In the event that they had improperly received (totally or partially) the advance payment and before submitting this declaration they had regularized that situation by entering the excess amounts received through form 122, the amount to be entered in The concept of advance payment will be the difference between the amount that would have been paid in advance and the amount returned through said model.
+• In the event that they have received the advance payment improperly (totally or partially) and before submitting this declaration they have regularised this situation by entering the excess amounts received through form 122, the amount to be entered as advance payment will be the difference between the amount that was paid to them in advance and the amount returned through said form.

 If you have been given the right to deduction